atomicsingh/git-playbook/06-github-features/README.md

 ### Exercise 1: Set Up Project Management
 1. Create issue templates for your repository
-2. Set up a project board with appropriate columns
+2. Set up a Notion workspace for project tracking using projects, tasks, and sprints templates
 3. Create and organize labels
 4. Add milestones for upcoming releases